 These features should be well answered and looked into.
-While the due diligence process is being executed, some red flags could be unearthed.
-This is where 85 to 90 percent of the business proposals are being rejected.
+While the due diligence process is being executed, some red flags can pop up.
+This is where 85-90% of the business proposals are being rejected.

 Not One Universal Due Diligence Process Fits All

-The Due Diligence procedure, in whatever form, design or length, is essential to minimize the investors’ chances of risk.
-That is why it is quite important to thoroughly check the challenges, competition and issues that are deep down in a startup business proposal which are not quite visible, at first glance.
+The due diligence procedure, in whatever form, design, or length, is essential to minimize the investors’ chances of risk.
+That is why it is quite important to thoroughly check the challenges, competition, and issues that are deep down in a startup business proposal.
+And which are not quite visible at first glance.

 There is a long road ahead for startups to be able to attract funds from venture capitalists.
-They should be prepared with a Due Diligence checklist which shall be presented to the prospector investors who will bring their auditors to check on the viability of the company.
+Startup companies should be prepared with a due diligence checklist which shall be presented to the prospector investors.
+And who will bring their auditors to check on the viability of the company.
 This checklist is especially important so that the first round of funding will commence.

 Types Of Due Diligence Checklists

-There are different forms of Due Diligence Checklists.
-Whatever their designs and contents may be, they should have organized and comprehensive methods intrinsic in them which the investors will utilize to fully understand and grasp the feasibility of a startup.
+There are different forms of due diligence checklists.
+Whatever their designs and contents may be, they should have organized and comprehensive methods intrinsic to them.
+Which the investors will utilize to fully understand and grasp the feasibility of a startup.

 Here are some examples: